 The mesh debate is a hot topic right now in the global pelvic health community.
 There are numerous associations and support groups that have been established to provide information on female pelvic health, however, many of these are funded by mesh manufacturers.
 They allude to giving a “voice” to those who suffer from pelvic floor dysfunction but are actually a front for pharmaceutical companies who need to get their message out to the end customer.
-The message – Mesh is safe.
+That message – Mesh is safe.
 But is it really?
 In our Knowledge Portal, we show where mesh is implanted and we reference studies and information available on its efficacy.
 We believe in evidence based medicine and have kept a very open mind when preparing the data on this site.
-We do not say “yes” or “no” to pelvic mesh, instead providing you with frank information that is not based on the pharmaceutical profit-making agenda.
+You won’t be provided with a “yes” or “no” answer to pelvic mesh, instead you will read frank information that is not based on the pharmaceutical profit-making agenda.
 This should empower you to make your own informed decision.

 Given the level of corruption in health-care research, we have decided to conduct our own poll.
 This independent pelvic mesh poll gives a voice to those who have mesh implanted.
 We hope to show clearer picture on the efficacy of pelvic mesh repairs from the viewpoint of the patient.
 If you’ve had mesh (also called ribbon, tape, sling etc.) implanted to treat incontinence or pelvic organ prolapse, please add your voice to this poll.
 Doctors and specialists, please feel free to share this poll with your patients.
 Once we have reached 1000 entries in the poll, we will place real-time graphs right here on the homepage so you can see the results.

-We are excited to launch our YouTube channel in the coming weeks which will provide free information and pelvic floor muscle training tips to help you optimise your pelvic health.
-We also plan to run a weekly pelvic floor dysfunction patient feature where we will women the chance to tell their pelvic floor dysfunction story.
-We believe that giving a voice to those with pelvic floor dysfunction will empower countless other women who are suffering in silence.
-If you would like to share your story, please get in touch!
+On our YouTube channel, we provide free information and pelvic floor muscle training tips to help you optimise your pelvic health.
+We also run live weekly Q&A sessions where you can post your questions.
+Giving a voice to those with pelvic floor dysfunction will empower countless other women who are suffering in silence to seek answers.
+If you would like to ask a question or share your story, please get in touch!

-Our blog section, which we will publish in the coming weeks, will feature guest bloggers who are specialists in female pelvic health.
+Our blog section, features guest bloggers who are specialists in female pelvic health.
 The aim of the blog is to share useful and relevant advice.
 If there is a specific topic or specialist you would like to see posting on the blog, let us know and we will try to arrange it.